carlessanchezalonso/carlessanchezalonso.github.io/_pages/about.md

 I am originally from [Terrassa](https://en.wikipedia.org/wiki/Terrassa), a city near **Barcelona**, Spain.
 I lived in Terrassa through all my education, and I attended the [Universitat Autònoma de Barcelona](https://www.uab.cat) for my undergrad studies, and then joined the High-Energy Physics Institute ([IFAE](http://www.ifae.es/eng/) for my masters and PhD, under the supervision of Professor Ramon Miquel.
 That institute is part of the [Barcelona Institute of Science and Technology](https://bist.eu).

 After my PhD, in 2017, I moved to the city of Philadelphia (USA), to join the University of Pennsylvania, and work with Professor Gary M. Bernstein.
+I currently live in **West Philadelphia** with my family.

 ---